Warren & Washington Counties PUMA, NY

 4.02k people

-As of 2023, 3.23% of Warren & Washington Counties PUMA, NY residents (4.09k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.23% of Warren & Washington Counties PUMA, NY residents (4.09k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Warren & Washington Counties PUMA, NY was 3.17%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Warren & Washington Counties PUMA, NY compared to that of it's neighboring and parent geographies.